Soil Management Plan & Soil Excavation Plan

 EPA Identification

 Upon obtaining an EPA identification number, environmental consultants may accordingly dispose of the resulting waste from an environmental excavation project.
-To do so, consultants must set-up a waste profile, under the direction of a professional geologist or engineer.
-And in order to transport materials, a transportation manifest is necessary.
-Issuance of a waste profile and transportation manifest rely on recent and available laboratory analytical results from the excavation.
+To do so, consultants must set up a waste profile, under the direction of a professional geologist or engineer.
+In order to transport materials, a transportation manifest is necessary.
+Issuance of a waste profile and transportation manifest relies on recent and available laboratory analytical results from the excavation.

 Environmental Remediation Oversight (If Contamination is Found)